-and stream products can be realized by time of flight secondary ion mass spectrometry (TOF-SIMS).
-The analytical technique is surface-sensitive, capable of sub monolayer analysis with parts-permillion (ppm) sensitivity (Chryssoulis et al., 1995; Nagaraj and Brinen, 1996, 1997, 2001; Smart et al., 2000, 2006; Piantadosi et al., 2000; Piantadosi and Smart, 2002; Hart et al., 2006; Biesinger et al., 2007).
+In flotation separation, surface chemistry is the principle determinant for selective separation of the various minerals.
+For that reason, understanding of the factors operating on the surface of REE minerals will potentially provide opportunities for modifying the flotation scenarios, promoting improved selectivity and discrimination of the value and non-added value minerals to selective streams.
+Measuring surface chemical variability between phases and stream products can be realized by time of flight secondary ion mass spectrometry (TOF-SIMS).
+The analytical technique is surface-sensitive, capable of sub monolayer analysis with parts-per-million (ppm) sensitivity (Chryssoulis et al., 1995; Nagaraj and Brinen, 1996, 1997, 2001; Smart et al., 2000; Piantadosi& Smart, 2002; Piantadosi et al., 2002; Hart et. al. 2006).